Best 10 Celery Seed Substitutes

 2. Celery Salt

-A traditional ingredient in Bloody Mary and Cesar cocktail and rumored to be an ingredient in KFC’s secret spice mix, celery salt is a mixture of salt and ground seeds.
+A traditional ingredient in Bloody Mary and Cesar cocktail and rumored to be an ingredient in KFC’s secret spice mix, celery salt is a mixture of salt and ground celery seeds.

 With a grassy, savory flavor, it is suitable for chicken, salads, coleslaw, sausages, seafood, and stews.
 McCormick celery salt (Amazon link) is an organic product made from sustainably farmed, herbicide and pesticide-free celery seeds.
 It is ideal for deviled eggs and potato salad, and it can be used in place of salt in soups, stew, and vegetables.